-12. EXTERNAL COMMUNICATIONS
+10. EXTERNAL COMMUNICATIONS

-- 12.1.
+- 10.1.
 The Institution, the Principal Investigator and/or the researcher working on the grant should disseminate any outcomes of the project to as wide and as suitable a public audience as possible, as soon as possible after completion of the project or publication of any papers, subject to the rest of this section.
-Principal Investigators are encouraged to disseminate negative outcomes of their research, as well as positive outcomes. - 12.2.
-The Institution, the Principal Investigator or any staff employed to work on the grant should inform MDUK before contacting the media about any aspect of the grant, giving MDUK the opportunity to see and approve the communication before its distribution.
+Principal Investigators are encouraged to disseminate negative outcomes of their research, as well as positive outcomes. - 10.2.
+The Institution, the Principal Investigator or any staff employed on the grant should inform MDUK before contacting the media about any aspect of the grant, giving MDUK the opportunity to see and approve the communication before its distribution.
 If a publication is likely to generate media interest, MDUK requires prior notification, and will work with the Principal Investigator to plan an appropriate external communications approach to the wider media and stakeholders.
-Where appropriate, MDUK should be given the opportunity to submit a comment and/or a case study to the media as part of any coverage being placed.

-- 12.3.
-All media enquiries received by the Institution relating to the grant should be discussed in advance between the Institution and MDUK to decide the most appropriate form of response. - 12.4.
+Where appropriate, MDUK should be given the opportunity to submit a comment and/or a case study to the media as part of any coverage being placed. - 10.3.
+All media enquiries received by the Institution relating to the grant should be discussed in advance between the Institution and MDUK to decide the most appropriate form of response. - 10.4.
 MDUK should be acknowledged as the funder of the grant in all relevant external communications for the duration of the grant.
 When acknowledging MDUK the full charity name (Muscular Dystrophy UK) should be used.
+Our current logo should be used on posters and on presentation slides wherever possible.
+The Research team at MDUK will supply you with a high-resolution logo suitable for print and/or digital media as required. - 10.5.
 Any scientific publication resulting from all or part of the work funded by MDUK must bear due acknowledgement to MDUK, quoting our grant reference.
-An electronic version must be sent to the Research Officer of MDUK before publication. - 12.5.
+An electronic version must be sent to the Research Officer of MDUK before publication. - 10.6.
 Any scientific papers submitted for publication, resulting from all or part of the work funded by MDUK should be sent to MDUK by the Principal Investigator two weeks prior to publication where possible, but at the latest, as soon as the paper is accepted for publication.
-This is to allow time to prepare communications and if necessary a statement, on an embargoed basis, for stakeholders, supporters and/or the media should it be deemed appropriate. - 12.6.
+This is to allow time to prepare communications and if necessary a

+- statement, on an embargoed basis, for stakeholders, supporters and/or the media should it be deemed appropriate. - 10.7.
 The grant-holder is expected to continue to alert MDUK of any publications arising as a result of this award after the grant is completed.

-13. PATIENT AND PUBLIC INVOLVEMENT
+11. PATIENT AND PUBLIC INVOLVEMENT AND ENGAGEMENT

-- 13.1.
-The Principal Investigator and any other relevant staff working on the project may be invited to participate in at least one MDUK event during the course of the grant.
-This may involve giving a presentation or presenting a poster. - 13.2.
-The Principal Investigator and any other relevant staff working on the project may be expected to participate in events that enable them to disseminate information about their work to a lay audience.
+- 11.1.
+The Principal Investigator and any other relevant staff working on the project will be expected to participate in at least one MDUK event during the course of the grant.
+This may involve giving a presentation or presenting a poster. - 11.2.
+The host institution is expected to have appropriate policies and practices that support the involvement of people with lived experience and the public in research, and their engagement with the project. - 11.3.
+Where possible/appropriate Principal Investigators should include patients in the design of the research, in particular for clinical studies. - 11.4.
+The Principal Investigator and any other relevant staff working on the project will be expected to participate in events that enable them to disseminate information about their work to a lay audience.

-14. COMPLAINTS
+12. COMPLAINTS